 Teaching is a powerful way to make a positive difference.
 Whether you are changing your career or are a new college graduate, this one-year combined residency and master of arts in teaching (MAT) empowers you to have a profound impact on students, classrooms, schools, and communities.

-With the option of a full-time teacher residency or a part-time teacher residency, your practical preparation happens directly in the classroom.
-You learn how to serve all students, create an inclusive classroom environment, and become an integral part of a school and neighboring community.
+We offer transformative teacher preparation by combining comprehensive instruction from a world-renowned research university with deep partnerships in districts and charter schools across the country.
+Your practical preparation happens directly in the classroom where you learn how to serve all students, create an inclusive classroom environment, and become an integral part of a school and community.

 Preparation to serve all learners